-- As a general rule, the impoundment of a jurisdictional tributary remains jurisdictional. - Demonstrate that impoundment was created from "waters of the U.S.," or - Demonstrate that water meets the criteria for one of the categories presented above (1-6), or which are or could be used by interstate or foreign travelers for recreational or other purposes.
+As a general rule, the impoundment of a jurisdictional tributary remains jurisdictional.

-Demonstrate that water is isolated with a nexus to commerce (see E below).
+- Demonstrate that impoundment was created from "waters of the U.S.," or - Demonstrate that water meets the criteria for one of the categories presented above (1-6), or - Demonstrate that water is isolated with a nexus to commerce (see E below).